Lyrica Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - What Are the Side Effects of Lyrica Abuse?

 - What Are the Signs and Symptoms of Lyrica Addiction?

 - Treatment for Lyrica Addiction

 - Inpatient Drug Rehab vs. Outpatient Drug Rehab for Lyrica Addiction

 - Continued Care Options for Lyrica Treatment

 Lyrica is a prescription drug and an anticonvulsant that is used to treat diabetic nerve pain, generalized anxiety disorder, and fibromyalgia.
 In fact, it was the very first medication approved by the FDA to treat fibromyalgia.

 It is not an opioid drug, but its active ingredient, pregabalin, is an anti-seizure drug.
-Researchers aren’t sure how it works in the body, except that it calms hyperactive neurons.
+Lyrica works in a few different ways:

 Lyrica comes in the form of a tablet that may be taken orally once or several times a day, depending on the type of pain a person is experiencing and how their doctor prescribes it.
 When it is abused, its side effects are intensified, which can lead to serious medical problems like abnormal bleeding, bruising, muscle weakness, fever, or swelling of the extremities.

 Some people may also experience serious side effects like depression or suicidal thoughts while taking Lyrica, so it’s very important to only take this drug under the direct supervision of your doctor.
 Although it is only legally available with a prescription, some people may get it elsewhere and abuse Lyrica for the euphoric and calming feelings it provides.